Daniellau331/Lost-Found/README.md

 ECS 162 Project

-We meet almost all the requirements (not UCDavis email can't login and give error message, create db, send image to ecs162 server, select )
+We meet almost all the requirements:
+1. not UCDavis email can't login and give error message
+2. create db
+3. send image to ecs162 server
+4. select column from db by certain condition
-But when we try to redirect after clicking "submit" button, there are some strange errors presenting the pages to result page.
+5. transfer search data from db into mulptile tags in result page But when we try to redirect after clicking "submit" button, there are some strange errors presenting  pages to result page.
-The finder's search button works fine.
+The finder's search button works fine if you want to test it.
+We really try very hard to achieve those goals